Top Ten Questions relating to Neasden Lease Extensions

-• Do you only do lease extensions in Neasden?
-I own a flat in Abbey Wood with 90 years outstanding, I am looking for a quote from a conveyancers.
+• Do you only advise on lease extensions in Neasden?
+I own a flat in Abbey Wood with 90 years left, I am looking for a quote from a lawyers.

 • I am the freeholder of a property in Neasden and a leaseholder would like a lease extension.
-Her valuer has given a figure of £9,000, but has increased this by £2,000 at the drop of a hat.
-My surveyor has come back with £12,520.
+Her so called valuation expert has provided a figure of £8,000, but has upped this to £10,000 at the drop of a hat.
+My surveyor has put forward a much higher amount.
 She does not appear to wish to negotiate wanting to go to a FTT.
-If a lease extension does go to a FTT, can I deal with this myself, just armed with the valuations I have?
-If not, what charges would I be likely to incur?
+If a lease extension does go to tribunal, can I deal with this myself, just equipped with the valuations I have?
+If not, what costs would I be likely to incur?

 • Other Topics